 If you notice a spot that is different from others, or that changes, itches or bleeds, you should make an appointment to see a dermatologist.

 How to perform a skin self-exam

 Examine your body in a full-length mirror

-Examine your body front and back in the mirror, then look at the right and left sides with your arms raised.
+Examine your body front and back in a mirror, then look at the right and left sides with your arms raised.

 Look at your underarms, forearms, and palms

-Bend elbows and look carefully at forearms, underarms, and palms.
+Bend your elbows and look carefully at your forearms, underarms, and palms.

 Look at your legs, between toes, and soles of your feet

 Look at the backs of your legs and feet, the spaces between your toes, and the soles of your feet.

 Use a hand mirror to examine your neck and scalp

 Examine the back of your neck and scalp with a hand mirror.
-Part hair for a closer look.
+Part your hair for a closer look at your scalp.